raibtoffoletto/chocolat-shop/README.md

 }
 ```

 All set!
 Now we can pass the store id to those routes and operations will be restricted to the corresponding store.
-So let's add some data for the stores we had registered.
+So let us add some data for the stores we had registered using the `POST` method.
+Then when triggering the GET method, the correct list should be return.

-* **Store 01**
+#### **Store 01**

 | code | stock |
 | ---- | ----- |